john9francis/pointers/README.md

 # Contents
 1. [Intro to pointers](intro.md)
 2. [Intro to references](references.md)
-3. Const
-4. New and Delete
+3. New and Delete
-5. Constructors and Destructors
+4. Constructors and Destructors

 # Useful websites